mderriey/EntityFramework.Docs/entity-framework/core/miscellaneous/collations-and-case-sensitivity.md

 Collations can also be defined on text columns, overriding the database default.
 This can be useful if certain columns need to be case-insensitive, while the rest of the database needs to be case-sensitive.

-The following configures the column for the `Name` property to be case-insensitive in a database that is otherwise configured to be case-sensitive:
+When using EF Core migrations to manage your database schema, the following configures the column for the `Name` property to be case-insensitive in a database that is otherwise configured to be case-sensitive:

 [!code-csharp[Main](../../../samples/core/Miscellaneous/Collations/Program.cs?name=OnModelCreating&highlight=6)]